 Make sure your map and compass skills are up to scratch.
-If you use a GPS enabled phone app, ensure you have adequate charge and remember that rain and cold can have a drastic effect on the unit’s ability to work properly.
+If you use a GPS enabled phone app, ensure you have adequate charge and remember that rain and cold can drastically reduce your phones’ capabilities.

 4) Check the weather forecast

 Lugnaquilla is known for having unique weather, often cloudier, wetter, colder and windier than its neighbours.
 It has been known to get as cold as -15C with the windchill on the summit plateau.